The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Consumers looking for a new checking account may find that online banks offer features that aren’t available at the bank down the street.
-The best online checking accounts pay some interest, reimburse at least some ATM fees, belong to a large ATM network and provide free checks.
-They also offer a highly rated mobile app, convenient customer service hours and websites that are easy to navigate.

 Brick-and-mortar banks may offer these checking account features, too, but they may come at a cost: maintaining a high minimum balance.
 Online checking accounts, meanwhile, typically have no or low minimum balance requirements.

-If you’re looking for a better deal, here are Bankrate’s picks for the best online checking accounts.
+Here are Bankrate’s picks for the best online checking accounts.

-Ally Bank’s Interest Checking Account earns a little bit of interest, has a highly rated app, and offers free standard and official checks, as well as free domestic and international wire transfers, features some banks charge fees for.
+Ally Bank’s Interest Checking Account earns a little bit of interest, has a highly rated app, and offers free standard and official checks as well as free domestic and international wire transfers, features some banks charge fees for.
 Interest Checking customers have access to more than 43,000 Allpoint ATMs.
 But for those times when you’re not able to use one of those ATMs, Ally Bank reimburses up to $10 worth of fees charged at out-of-network ATMs per statement cycle.
 At Ally Bank, you also have the ability to chat with customer service online and access a 24/7 toll-free number.